-NOTE 12 ECONOMIC DEPENDENCY
+NOTE 13 ECONOMIC DEPENDENCY

-The Council receives the majority of its revenue through grants administered by the Louisiana Governor's Office of Elderly Affairs (GOEA) and Cajun Area Agency on Aging, Inc. The grant amounts are appropriated each year by the federal, state and local governments.
+The Council receives the majority of its revenue through grants administered by the Louisiana Governor's Office of Elderly Affairs (GOEA), Cajun Area Agency on Aging, Inc. and the Department of Health and Human Services and the Acadia Parish Police Jury.
+The grant amounts are appropriated each year by the federal, state and local governments.
 If significant budget cuts are made at the federal, state and/or local level, the amount of funds the Council receives could be reduced significantly and have an adverse impact on its operations.
 Management is not aware of any actions that will adversely affect the amount of funds the Council will receive in the next fiscal year.

-NOTE 13 RISK MANAGEMENT
+NOTE 14 RISK MANAGEMENT